insightsengineering/r.pkg.template/workflows.md

 Documentation for the R package is generated via this workflow.
-This workflow uses the [`pkgdown`](https://pkgdown.r-lib.org/) framework to generate documentation in HTML, and the HTML pages are deployed to the `gh-pages` branch.
+This workflow uses the [`pkgdown`](https://pkgdown.r-lib.org/) framework to generate documentation in HTML, and the HTML pages are then deployed to the `gh-pages` branch.

 Moreover, an additional `Versions` dropdown is generated via the GitHub Action, so that the end user can view multiple versions of the documentation for the package.